Biology

 One of the reasons cyanobacteria have gone through so many taxonomic changes is due to our understanding of what they are and how they function changing.
 This is partly thanks to advances in microscopic capabilities and other forms of technology.
 Through bacteriological study, we can assert the following are common characteristics of cyanobacteria:

 • Oxygenic photosynthesis: a prokaryote or prokaryotic organism is one that is composed of prokaryotic cells, which do not have a defined cell nucleus.
 Oxygenic photosynthesis is the one in which electrons from water are used to convert light energy into chemical energy and inorganic chemical compounds, such as carbon dioxide, nitrogen or phosphorus, into organic chemical compounds such as oxygen.
-Cyanobacteria are the only known prokaryotes to have this photsynthetic capacity.
+Cyanobacteria are the only known prokaryotes to have this photosynthetic capacity.
 Learn more about photosynthesis with our article on the different types of chlorophyll.

 • Color: another distinctive feature of cyanobacteria is their conspicuous blue-green color, ranging from a very faint green to a blue so dark it resembles black.
 This pigmentation is due to phycobilin, a class of chromophore compounds present in the cytoplasm of cyanobacteria.
 Despite the fact most common colors in cyanobacteria are those derived from bluish-green, there are numerous species that have reddish or copper tones.

 • Size: although cyanobacteria are microscopic organisms only a few micrometers in length, they are larger than most other types of bacteria.
+Their relatively larger size allows them to absorb more light for photosynthesis, which is critical for their survival in diverse environments.

 • Reproduction: cyanobacteria reproduce asexually by binary fission, multiple fission, budding or fragmentation.